 Divorce can be an emotionally and financially overwhelming experience.
-It’s important to find a family law attorney who is sympathetic and understanding during this difficult time.
-Kyrsten Niemiec is a divorce lawyer who will help you throughout the process, utilizing a common sense approach to all related to your issues are specific case.
+Kyrsten Niemiec is a divorce lawyer who will help you throughout the process, utilizing a common sense approach to your specific case.
 If you are thinking about divorce, you know it will change your life.
 You want to know:

-Here is an example: Say you inherited $10,000.00 from your deceased grandparent.
+Here is an example: You inherited $10,000.00 from your deceased grandparent.
 If you deposited that money into the joint account you hold with your spouse, that money is now marital property.
-If, instead, you opened an account in your name alone and deposited that money there, then it is not marital property.
+If, instead, you opened an account in your name alone and deposited that money there, then it may not be marital property.

 In the State of Michigan, couples with children are required to wait six months before their divorce can be finalized.
 Couples without children must wait only 60 days before their Judgment of Divorce can be entered.
 There are, however, situations where the Court might chose to shorten the waiting period for couples with children.
 This is most likely when the couple agrees that an expedited divorce is in their children’s best interest.